imtahurahi/park-pal/01_PRD_v1.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
-ParkPal is a comprehensive web application designed to streamline the entire trip planning process for US National Park enthusiasts.
-The platform consolidates park discovery, flight booking, accommodation reservations, and trip reviews into a single, intuitive experience.
+ParkPal is a comprehensive web application designed to streamline the trip planning process for US National Park enthusiasts.
+The platform consolidates park discovery, lodging reservations, and trip reviews into a single, intuitive experience.

 ### 1.2 Product Objectives
 - Enable users to discover and research all 63 US National Parks
-- Facilitate end-to-end trip planning including flights and lodging
+- Facilitate trip planning with easy lodging reservations
 - Build a community through user-generated reviews and ratings
-- Reduce planning friction by integrating multiple travel services
+- Reduce planning friction by centralizing park and lodging information
 - Create a centralized database of national park trip information

 ### 1.3 Target Audience